An exclusive region of Sutton Coldfield which lends its own reputation

 to the rest of the town, albeit falsely.
 Four Oaks borders the Sutton Park and

 mainly of private roads and large dwellings.
-In some cases four oaks must have actually been, illegally, built on park land.
+In some cases Four Oaks must have actually been built on park land illegally.
+Residents are very particular and

 Lichfield Road at the beginning of Four Oaks heading towards Mere Green.
 The building was formerly Stoneleigh Mansion